-No. There are important distinctions between these two related concepts.
 The social determinants of health are the conditions in which people are born, grow, live, work, and age.
 They include factors like socioeconomic status, education, neighborhood and physical environment, employment, and social support networks, as well as access to health care.

-We will achieve health equity when all people have what they need to lead healthy, productive, and purposeful lives.
-This includes, but is not limited to, access to quality, affordable health care and, often, many of the social determinants of health.
+Health equity is when all people have what they need to lead healthy, productive, and purposeful lives.
+This includes, but is not limited to, access to quality, affordable health care.

-To achieve health equity, we need to examine barriers people face across services, systems, and sectors and address the impact of cumulative disadvantages to achieve fair and just health outcomes for all.
-Health inequities, as distinct from health disparities, are differences in health outcomes that are unnecessary and avoidable as well as unfair and unjust.1
+Achieving health equity requires a commitment to examine barriers across services, systems, and sectors and address the impact of cumulative disadvantages to achieve fair and just health outcomes for all.
+Health inequities, as distinct from health disparities, have been described as those differences in health outcomes that are unnecessary and avoidable as well as unfair and unjust.1